zegnus/mobile-machine-learning/linear-regression/README.md

 ```

 Now we have to define the last two crucial pieces of our model, our inputs and outputs.
 Let me explain a bit more this step.
 Our model is going to be _used_ in two different ways:
 1. While **training** we are going to perform a **supervised training**.
-Meaning that we need to working examples for inputs and outputs.
+Meaning that we need working examples for inputs and outputs.
 2. While **inference** we are going to **feed the model with input values**, and we will read output values predicted from our model.

 For inference, we have already defined our `y_output`, but for training we have to define our working examples fields.
 Looking at our `y_output` function, it needs an input `x`, let's define it: